 Numerous groups and individuals contributed to and improved this catch-only stock assessment for Pacific mackerel.
 Thanks to State partners at the California Department of Fish and Wildlife (Trung Nguyen), Oregon Department of Fish and Wildlife (Greg Krutzikowsky), and Washington Department of Fish and Wildlife (Lisa Hillier) that helped verify PacFIN commercial catch data.
 Recreational landings data from California were collected by the California Department of Fish and Wildlife and provided by Kirk Lynn.
-Port samples for the Ensenada, Mexico fishery were collected by INAPESCA (Ensenada).
-Recent landings data from the Ensenada fishery were kindly provided by Concepción Enciso-Enciso (INAPESCA-Ensenada).
+Recent landings data from the Ensenada and Magdalena Bay fisheries were kindly provided by Concepción Enciso-Enciso (INAPESCA).
 Thanks finally to Rick Methot for providing model troubleshooting support.